-The need to cook and preserve food, in order to make it safe, healthy and nutritious, is particularly evident in temporary/quasi permanent/permanent camps or informal settlements and, where according to the “UNHCR 2014 Mid-Year Trends” (UNHCR, 2014), the number of people is increasing (by mid-2014 there were 46.3 million refugees comparing to 42.9 million by the end of 2013).
+The need to cook and preserve food, so as to make it safe, healthy and nutritious, is particularly evident in refugee camps and informal settlements where, according to the latest data of the United Nations High Commissioner for Refugees (UNHCR), the number of displaced people is increasing (from the second half of 2014 the UNHCR assisted 46,3 million people, or 3,4 million more than at the end of 2013).

 All materials are available on www.set4food.org

-And much more on youtube
+And much more on Youtube